MariusHerget/MMM-HASS-Chart/README.md

    - Define a custom function to aggreagte the states of a group
    - e.g. `customAggregateFunc: (data) => { return  _.sumBy(data, (item) => item.y)/data.length*2; }`
    - *// TODO: Better example necessary //*
+- **minMeanMax**:
+  - Automaticly generates three lines for min, mean, and max.
+  - Color is defined by `backgroundColor`.
+If this is not defined it uses `borderColor` with an opacity of `0.2`.

 ```
 groupBy: "byHour",